Meet Clayton Allen, attorney of counsel at Allen & Allen.

 Clayton Allen is seasoned litigator known for his perseverance, tenacity, and attention to detail.
-An attorney in the Richmond office, Clayton represents clients who have experienced car accidents, truck accidents, motorcycle accidents, and brain injuries.
+An attorney of counsel in the Richmond office, Clayton represents clients who have experienced car accidents, truck accidents, motorcycle accidents, and brain injuries.
 With more than 30 years of experience at Allen & Allen, Clayton appreciates the trust that his clients place in him and strives to exceed their expectations.
 He is devoted to helping clients through the process of resolving their claim and takes great satisfaction in relieving their stress and worry by working as a steadfast advocate on their behalf.

 After graduating from Yale University with honors, Clayton completed a joint degree program at the University of Virginia and received both his law degree and a Master’s Degree in Business Administration.
 While working as an attorney with his family’s firm, he served as host of a local live television show, “The Allen Law Line,” a program that discussed legal and community issues each week.
 He has also served as editor of the Allen, Allen, Allen & Allen Blog.

 As a Board Member of the International Hospital for Children, Clayton works with the organization to provide health care to children in other countries.
 Clayton has traveled to Guatemala and spent a week assisting in the operating room, as a layperson, while neurosurgeons performed spinal surgeries.

 A resident of Goochland County, Virginia, Clayton is the father of four boys and loves fishing with them in the Chesapeake Bay.
 His hobbies include gardening, skiing, videography, reading, traveling, and cooking.
 During summers while in college, Clayton worked as a painter, gardener, park ranger, and security guard.

 - Of Counsel, Allen, Allen, Allen & Allen (2022 – Present)